Hit or miss? Every Napoli signing to replace a star name since 2012

 Brazilian-born Italian Jorginho developed into one of the tidiest central midfielders in Europe during his five-year stay with the Partonepei.
 Making 160 appearances in all competitions and scoring six, Jorginho was central to Napoli’s heroic late rush for first-place in Serie A last season, before ultimately falling four points short.

 Despite many thinking he would be heading to Man City, the Italy international moved to Chelsea in 2018 to rejoin former boss Maurizio Sarri and although he was a scapegoat at times, won the Europa League under his tutelage.
-Sarri has since joined Juventus and been replaced by Frank Lampard, who has used Jorginho a little more sparingly, although he continues to show excellent ball-playing skills when called upon.
+Having gone through several managers since Sarri’s departure, Jorginho continues to play an influential role in the heart of midfield at Stamford Bridge, and he will be hoping to continue that under recently-appointed Graham Potter.

 Meanwhile, Napoli brought in Fabian Ruiz to replace the outgoing Jorginho at half the price.
-The tall central midfielder was a crucial player in La Liga for Real Betis and has continued to show his talent in Italy, establishing himself in the Spanish national team as a result of his fine performances for Napoli.
+The tall central midfielder was a crucial player in La Liga for Real Betis and has continued to show his talent in Italy, establishing himself in the Spanish national team as a result of his fine performances for Napoli — and even alerting the attention of PSG, who picked him up this summer.

 Sold: Allan to Everton (£21.7m) | Signed: Tiemoue Bakayoko from Chelsea (loan)

-As mentioned, Allan departed for Merseyside in the summer, leaving a huge gap at the base of that Napoli midfield.
+As mentioned, Allan departed for Merseyside in 2020, leaving a huge gap at the base of that Napoli midfield.
 The Italian club sought to plug that gap with the loan signing of Chelsea outcast, Tiemoue Bakayoko, on a season-long loan.